openstack-archive/syntribos/README.md

 Syntribos can be [installed with pip](https://pypi.python.org/pypi/pip) from the git repository.

 * Run `pip install git+git://github.com/PATH_TO_REPO/syntribos` so that pip will auto-install all other dependencies.
-* To enable autocomplete for Syntribos, run the following command `. scripts/syntribos-completion`
+* To enable autocomplete for Syntribos, run the command `. scripts/syntribos-completion`

 Configuration
 --------------
-Copy the Syntribos data directory to OpenCafe
+Copy the Syntribos data directory to OpenCafe.
+This directory contains the fuzz string files.

 ```
-$ cp syntribos/data/* .opencafe/data/`
+$ cp syntribos/data/* .opencafe/data/
 ```

+*If using the configuration and payload example provided in `syntribos/examples` , skip ahead to "Running Syntribos"*

-Create a configuration directory and file for the API being tested
+Create a configuration directory and file for the API being tested.
+For the examples

 ```
 mkdir .opencafe/configs